godaddy/asherah/samples/java/reference-app/README.md

 ## General Notes

-- Both the `AppEncryptionSessionFactory` and the `AppEncryption` session classes implement the AutoCloseable interface for easy resource management.
+- Both the `SessionFactory` and the `Session` classes implement the AutoCloseable interface for easy resource management.
-- The `AppEncryptionSessionFactory` class is intended to have as large of scope as possible to leverage caching and minimize resource usage.
+- The `SessionFactory` class is intended to have as large of scope as possible to leverage caching and minimize resource usage.
 If your service/app is responsible for only one service, then ideally use a global instance.
 If it hosts multiple services, then ideally have one instance per product id and system id pairing.

 ## External Resource Setup
 To run the reference app with external metastores or KMS implementations, some additional setup may be required as specified below.